Yoshanuikabundi/Training/Writing/StyleGuide.md

     editor.
 Paragraph breaks involve a double line break.
 Diffs usually include the remainder of the paragraph after the spot where a change occurred, but small changes can be isolated to a single line.
 - **Use soft-wrapping and break at paragraph boundaries.**: This strategy uses your text editor's line wrap functionality to wrap text.
 It's easy to write and doesn't require any post-processing, but can be problematic when viewed without soft-wrapping.
 With this strategy, git diffs include the entire paragraph surrounding any changes, and multiple changes to a paragraph will be rendered as a single diff.
-- **Break at sentence boundaries**: This strategy introduces a line break at the end of every sentence, and a double break at the end of paragraphs.
-This establishes an analogy between sentences and lines of code, but usually doesn't look great.
-It does, however, produce very clean diffs, as changes to a sentence only include that sentence in the diff, and not the following sentences.
+This can make diffs extremely difficult to read.

 ## Other Reminders:
 - **Report uncertainties with one significant digit of precision**.
 Round the associated value to the correct precision based on the uncertainty.
-For example, “3.247 +/- 0.134” becomes “3.2+/-0.1”, and “0.3247 +/- 0.0134” becomes “0.32+/-0.01”, etc. Deal with the uncertainty first, then round the value accordingly.
+For example, “3.247 +/- 0.134” becomes “3.2±0.1”, and “0.3247 +/- 0.0134” becomes “0.32±0.01”, etc. Deal with the uncertainty first, then round the value accordingly.
 - **Render values as number-space-unit** 7.8 mm, not 7.8mm.
 Prefer SI units over non-SI alternatives.
 Uncertainties go before units: 31.4±0.9 kJ/mol.
 - **Use dashes correctly**
     - hyphen `-` "-": Separates compound words and words broken over a line-break